 B2B Research Panels

 B2B (or Business-to-Business) research panels are panels whose respondents are primarily used in B2B quantitative research.
-They are made of various professionals, business owners, experts, advisors, and decision-makers across a variety of different industries.
+They are made up of various professionals, business owners, experts, advisors, and decision-makers across various industries.

 Respondents who are part of a B2B research panel provide feedback and insights on business-related studies.